 Center for the Arts, UB North Campus

-The Office of the Registrar will mail your diploma to your permanent address approximately four to six weeks after the conferral date.
+The Office of the Registrar will mail your diploma to your permanent address approximately six to eight weeks after the conferral date.
 Students are responsible for making address changes; these should be made through your HUB Student Center to ensure that you receive your diploma.